jayneani1/unit2-project/README.md

  - I wanted a featured drink page but the api only allowed for one random to show up unless you paid for their Patreon.
  - I could not get the styling correct for all size windows.
 I tried for hours to make it work and spoke to Jared, but it didn't.
  - I discovered the api for search doesn't give all the ingredients and instructions like the random did.
+ - The carousel works on my c drive fine, but deployed it's messed up.

 ## Code Snippet